nielskrijger/codefresh-test/README.md

 Install [helm s3 plugin](https://github.com/hypnoglow/helm-s3), follow their instructions and create a new bucket to hold your charts.

-When you feel ready uploaded the chart, go and run:
+When you feel ready to release the chart, go and run:

 ```sh
 $ cd ./charts/node-js